l3atbc/pushkin-db/README.md

 | Param | Type | Description |
 | --- | --- | --- |
 | userId | <code>number</code> | the user whose results you are grabbing |

+# Seed Quiz
+#### IMPORTANT!
+Before you start ...
+Please ensure all things listed below:
+- make sure pushkin docker container is running. please execute `docker-compose -f docker-compose.debug.yml up` in your main `pushkin` folder.

+- make sure you’ve properly created a model `pushkin generate model [yourQuizName]`, all of the migration files, model files and seed files could be found under `pushkin-db/migrations`, `pushkin-db/models`, and `pushkin-db/seeds`.

+- make sure you’ve properly filled out all of your seed csv files in `pushkin-db/seeds/[yourQuizName]`.
+Please double make sure you have the correct trial name in `Questions.csv`, this handles the relation between a trial and it’s questions/choices

+- make sure you’ve ran your migrations after the model is created

+#### Instructions
+After you've ensured all listed in Before you start section of this read me, you are ready to seed a quiz:
+1. bash into pushkin_db-worker_1 : `bash -c "clear && docker exec -it pushkin_db-worker_1 sh”`
+2. execute `node seeder.js [yourQuizName]` example `node seeder.js whichenglish`.
+When you are running this command, make sure [yourQuizName] matches the model you’ve created for this quiz. whichenglish is not the same as whichEnglish.
+3. if you see "done seeding!" in your terminal, you are all done!

+#### How does it work:
+long story short, when you are generating the model for your quiz, it grabs the seeds templates and copies the file over to `pushkin-db/seeds/[yourQuizName]`. there will be a `index.js` in each of the models you’ve generated.
+By looking into the csv files in the current quiz folder, this file inserts the proper data into each table corresponding to the current quiz.
+As you can see, each of these `index.js` files exports a function for the main seeder.js to use.

+The main seeder.js listens to the command `node seeder.js [yourQuizName]`, it grabs the second argument which is `yourQuizName` and looks for its corresponding folder in `pushkin-db/seeds/`.
+After it’ve found the `index.js` in that folder, it simply execute the function that is being exported and run it.
+That’s it!

+#### How to modify your seed files:
+If you are unhappy with the data inserted in the csv files, please feel free to modify them by using a csv tool(recommended), or in your text editor.
+If you’ve modified your tables, and you need to change the seed files, please go to the quiz seed file your want to change under `pushkin-db/seeds/[yourQuizName]/index.js`.The current setup in these `index.js` files is:
+- reads the csv files in the current quiz folder
+- deletes any data left in the tables
+- inserts a fresh copy of the csv data to the tables

+You could add your code on top of what we have, we are     using `knex` to handle insertions and deletions.
+As long as it make sense to the tables you’ve modified ;) if you just can’t stand the confirmations we currently have when you execute`node seeder.js [yourQuizName]`, simply goto the main `seeder.js` file in `pushkin-db`, you could take out the warnings or mess with the copy change in the warning messages, change their colors, etc. It’s up to you.
+Seriously.

+#### Extension
+If you’ve changed your table relations, please make sure to change the bookshelf models (`pushkin-db/models/[yourQuizName]`) to match the modified tables!